apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/Compatibility.md

 #### Java Binary compatibility for end-user applications i.e. Apache Hadoop ABI

-Apache Hadoop revisions SHOUD retain binary compatability such that end-user applications continue to work without any modifications.
+Apache Hadoop revisions SHOULD retain binary compatability such that end-user applications continue to work without any modifications.
 Minor Apache Hadoop revisions within the same major revision MUST retain compatibility such that existing MapReduce applications (e.g. end-user applications and projects such